nicktodd/ml-deployment-workshop/03_custom_image_pipeline.md

 ![Model Creation CodeBuild Step](images/codebuild-config-model.png)

 5. You can now try running the pipeline.
-If you are incredibly skillful (or lucky!) it will work first time.
-If not, it is a matter of debugging the process.

 ## Reviewing the Deployment